How to recognize and overcome your self-sabotage patterns.

 So if you are still here it means that you can relate to many, if not all, of the issues I am talking about.

-The truth is, if we repeat same negative thoughts or behaviours several times, we unconsciously create destructive patterns in our lives that we carry from one aspect of our lives to another.
+The truth is, if we repeat the same negative thoughts or behaviours several times, we subconsciously create destructive patterns that we carry from one aspect of our lives to another.
 These patterns can stick to us forever or until we recognize them and act to change them.

 I didn’t learn to knock off my success when I was in business.
 I learned this when I was a little kid.
 Then I subconsciously transferred this behaviour to almost everything I did in my life.
 Now everything is clear.
-School, college, studying, first business, finances, my relationships – the same pattern had been repeated since I was seven years old.
+School, college, studying, first business, finances, my relationships – the same pattern had been repeated since I was a little boy.

 Let me give you an example of a very simple self-destructive behaviour and how it can be turned into a pattern.